TeamAiKeSi/AccessSdkDemo/README.md

 .setServiceNotificationInfo(notificationInfo)
-.setDisableAutoUnlock(false) // not mendantory, default is false, is you want to disabletap-in mode, set this to true .setCustomHost("Your private host") .setFetchPermissionTimeInterval(refresh permission time interval in seconds) .build()
+.setDisableAutoUnlock(false) // not mendantory, default is false, is you want to disabletap-in mode, set this to true .setCustomHost("Your private host") .setScanStrategy(ScanStrategy) // not mendantory, set it to aggressive/conservative .setFetchPermissionTimeInterval(refresh permission time interval in seconds) .build()